 Overall, this muffin pan set is a must-have.
 Its versatility makes experimenting with both frozen and baked treats so much fun!

 Caring for Silicone

 - If there’s an oily residue after cleaning, make sure to scrub with hot water & a degreasing soap (like Palmolive or Dawn).

 - For the occasional stubborn baked-on bits, more heat can help.
 Put the silicone pan back in the oven at 350℉ for 10 minutes.
 Take it out, then soak it in hot water.
 The food bits should loosen.

-- Sanitary surface, which never wears out (unlike coatings): As a result, you get max value from your dollar.
+- Sanitary surface that never wears out (unlike coatings): As a result, you get max value from your dollar.

-- Great for food storage & serving: Use fewer containers & save time on cleanup.
+- Great for food storage & serving: Use fewer containers & save cleanup time while limiting plastic exposure.